 - Work closely with Sales, and QiO customers, to review and agree all contracts and oversee all local filings and local compliance

 QiO has an efficient and effective finance function, with strong controls which adds value to the business as it continues to upscale.
 Isosceles has successfully supported them through rapid growth which saw a 14x increase in revenues 12 months.
-QiO has gained a trusted partner, and a critical friend with strong commercial and business acumen.
+QiO has gained a trusted partner and a critical friend with strong commercial and business acumen.

-Who are QiO?
+Who is QiO?

 QiO Technologies is a leading global software company focused on accelerating the adoption of Industry 4.0.
 Teaming with clients to rapidly design, develop, and deploy advanced analytics and applications, based on open-source technologies, that liberate the engineer to improve operational integrity and unleash new business opportunities.